Churchill Meadows Community Centre

-Ideas for Lot
+Churchill Meadows Community Centre is a community centre and park located in Churchill Meadows, Mississauga, Ontario.
+It is located on Ninth Line north of Erin Centre Boulevard on the western edge of Mississauga.
+The site is by relatively flat lands, and contains a protected wooded wetland.
+It is bordered by Highway 407 on the west, and is expected to connect to the future 407 Transitway once it's complete.

+Construction

-In mid 2014, the City of Mississauga Ward 10 announced to local residents that they would be building a community park, including a recreational facility, and outdoor recreation as well.
+In mid-2014, the City of Mississauga Ward 10 announced to local residents that they would be building a community park, including a recreational facility, and outdoor recreation as well.
 They would be building this at the Ninth Line corridor opposite Tacc Drive at its northern point and opposite Burdette Terrace toward the southern part.
 In late 2014, studies showed that a city-built and operated community centre is the preferred approach for the proposed indoor recreation facility in the city's northwest end.
 In September 2015, the city approved funding for a pool to be added to the community centre.

+The project was designated as Future Community Park 459 set to begin construction in 2017.
+It was set to cost approximately $51 million (CAD) and would be completed by 2019.
+After extensive delays, the park opened in September 2021.

-Design and Construction
+Design

 Ward 10 of Mississauga, Ontario held many public gatherings to discuss the community centre and its design.
 On December 15, 2016, a concept design photo of the development was released to the public.
 To date, $360,000 has been spent on the $51 million landmark project.
 Most of this expenditure is for design of the building, including the 25-metre pool, therapeutic tank and aquatic-related rooms.
 The centre and area for phase one would include: